Film and Creative Media Grants

 - Submit a Letter of Inquiry.
-You may do this during one of our two funding cycles.
+You may do this during our open call.
 This provides an opportunity for you to introduce us to your project and goals.

 - Fledgling Reviews all Letters of Inquiry.
 We look at the goals, your funding needs and the strength of the letter of inquiry.

 - Fledgling Invites Full Applications.
 We invite full applications for those projects that, at least on paper, meet our criteria.

 - Submit a Full Application.
 At this stage, invited projects expand on the letter of inquiry and submit a complete budget and the latest cut of the film.